Dangerous Animals: Plot

-Recognizing Tucker's van on a live webcam feed of the beach Zephyr vanished from, Moses goes to visit him, unaware he has left.
+Recognizing Tucker's truck on a webcam feed of the beach at the time Zephyr vanished, Moses attempts to contact him.
 He sneaks onto the boat, and he hears Zephyr’s screams and discovers her.
-Zephyr instructs him to call the police.
-As he does so, Tucker returns and attacks him.
-The two fight before Moses is knocked unconscious by Tucker's neighbour Dave, who has been sending tourists to his cage experience, unaware of the murders.
+As he attempts to call the police, Tucker returns and attacks him.
+The two struggle with Moses nearly managing to kill Tucker before he is knocked unconscious by Tucker’s neighbor, Dave, who is unaware of the murders.
 When Dave hears Zephyr’s screams, Tucker kills him.
+Realizing that Moses and Dave's disappearances will attract the authorities, and with his boat running low on fuel, Tucker's mental state begins to unravel.

-Tucker drives the boat out to the ocean and puts Moses in the harness.
-Moses follows Zephyr's advice to stay still and is unharmed by the sharks.
+Unable to head out to sea, Tucker drives the boat out to a secluded area and puts Moses in the harness and lowers him into the water, despite Zephyr's pleas.
+Following Zephyr’s advice to stay still, Moses remains unharmed by the sharks.
 Tucker stabs Moses repeatedly in the stomach to lure more sharks, but is forced to get everyone back inside the boat when a lifeguard helicopter passes by.

-While Tucker waits for the coast to be clear, Zephyr makes another escape attempt after biting her thumb off.
-She and Tucker have a scuffle with Zephyr getting drugged in the process.
-She jumps into the water and attempts to swim to shore, where a wedding reception is taking place.
-However, she is pursued by Tucker on a dinghy and brought back to the boat.
-She and Moses awaken on deck, with Zephyr now in the harness.
-As she is lowered into the water, a huge great white shark arrives, scaring off the other sharks and starts prowling the area.
-Zephyr frees herself from the harness and falls into the water.
-There, she comes face to face with the great white, but it does not attack her as she stays still and it swims off.
-Zephyr then climbs back aboard Tucker's boat.
-On the boat and with Moses near death, Zephyr shoots a shocked Tucker with a speargun.
-Tucker falls in the ocean and is devoured by the shark, with the moment being caught on Tucker's camera, something that Tucker sees before he is fully eaten.
+While Tucker waits for the coast to be clear, Zephyr, desperate to save the dying Moses, bites her thumb off to escape her handcuffs.
+She locks Tucker below deck while attempting to steer the boat towards land, but Tucker escapes and pursues her.
+She jumps into the water and attempts to swim to shore, where a wedding reception is taking place, but Tucker arms himself with his speargun and chases her down on his dinghy.

+Zephyr and Moses awaken on deck, with Zephyr now in the harness.
+As she is lowered into the water, a large female great white shark arrives, scaring off the other sharks.
+Zephyr defends herself from the shark and frees herself from the harness, but falls back into the water.
+There, she comes face to face with the great white, but it does not attack her, and she climbs back aboard Tucker's boat.
+With Moses near death, Zephyr retrieves Tucker's speargun, left unattended after her previous escape attempt, and shoots the shocked Tucker.
+Tucker falls into the ocean and is devoured by the shark, with the moment being caught on Tucker's camera.
 Zephyr signals a passing boat for help, and she and Moses affirm a future together.